authelia/authelia/docs/content/en/configuration/security/access-control.md

 |   Group    |   groups    | Has (Equal) |

-Named regex groups are represented with the syntax `(?P<User>\w+)` where `User` is the group name from the table above, and `\w+` is the pattern for the area of the pattern that should be considered as the value to check against.
+Named regex groups are represented with the syntax `(?P<User>\w+)` where `User` is the group name from the table above, and `\w+` is the pattern for the area of the pattern that should be compared to the match value.

 The match type `Equals` matches if the value extracted from the pattern is equal to the match value.
 The match type `Has (Equal)` matches if the value extracted from the pattern is equal to one of the values in the match value (the